-By the functoriality of contact homology, only coisotropic surgeries has a chance to kill the contact homology.
-However, unlike the situation for isotropic spheres $S^{k-1}$ for $k<n$, coisotropic spheres do not enjoy an $h$-principle \cite[Theorem 1.3 and Remark 6.1]{zbMATH06670705}, which makes the existence of such manifolds much harder to identify.
-The situation for Legendrian spheres, i.e.\ both isotropic and coisotropic spheres, is a mixture of flexibility and rigidity, i.e.\ we have an $h$-principle for loose Legendrians by Murphy \cite{MR4172336}, yet an enormous class of non-loose Legendrians exhibiting various forms of symplectic rigidity.
+By the functoriality of contact homology, only coisotropic surgeries have a chance to kill the contact homology.
+However, unlike the situation for isotropic spheres $S^{k-1}$ with $k<n$, coisotropic spheres do not enjoy an $h$-principle \cite[Theorem 1.3 and Remark 6.1]{zbMATH06670705}, which makes the existence of such manifolds much harder to identify.
+The situation for Legendrian spheres, i.e.\ spheres that are both isotropic and coisotropic, is a mixture of flexibility and rigidity: we have an $h$-principle for loose Legendrians by Murphy \cite{MR4172336}, yet there exists an enormous class of non-loose Legendrians exhibiting various forms of symplectic rigidity.

-\begin{definition} A contact $(+1)$-surgery along a Legendrian sphere $\Lambda \in Y$ is a coisotropic surgery along the Legendrian.
-We use $Y_{\Lambda}$ to denote the resulted contact manifold, and $W_{\Lambda}$ to denote the surgery Weinstein cobordism from $Y_{\Lambda}$ to $Y$. \end{definition}
+\begin{definition} A contact $(+1)$-surgery along a Legendrian sphere $\Lambda \subset Y$ is a coisotropic surgery along the Legendrian.
+We use $Y_{\Lambda}$ to denote the resulting contact manifold, and $W_{\Lambda}$ to denote the surgery Weinstein cobordism from $Y_{\Lambda}$ to $Y$. \end{definition}

-\begin{remark} The $(+1)$-surgery depends on a parametrization $S^{n-1}\simeq \Lambda$, the resulted contact manifold, even the underlying smooth manifold, depends on this parametrization in general.
+\begin{remark} The $(+1)$-surgery depends on a parametrization $S^{n-1}\simeq \Lambda$.
+The resulting contact manifold, and even the underlying smooth manifold, may depend on this parametrization in general.
 We suppress this choice in our theorems, as the vanishing of contact homology does not depend on the parametrization. \end{remark}

-In \cite{zbMATH07455583}, Avdek gave an alternative definition of $(+1)$ surgery on Legendrian spheres, based around a Dehn-Seidel twist.
-Such definition was used in \cite{zbMATH07010365}, where Casals, Murphy, and Presas show that the result of $(+1)$ surgery on a loose Legendrian knot is overtwisted.
+In \cite{zbMATH07455583}, Avdek gave an alternative definition of $(+1)$ surgery on Legendrian spheres, based on a Dehn--Seidel twist.
+This definition was used in \cite{zbMATH07010365}, where Casals, Murphy, and Presas show that the result of $(+1)$ surgery on a loose Legendrian knot is overtwisted.